tamu-edu-students/csce606-ELRC-Synergistic-Leadership-Theory/applicationsetup.md

 start docker desktop

-navigate to project repo root dir.
+navigate to project

+navigate to ./rails_root

 run "docker compose up" to start db and see logs

-in another terminal, navigate to ./rails_root

 run bundle install